Nuclear Medicine Technology

 Complete the MANDATORY Selective Admission Application for Health Careers

-All students are required to undergo a criminal background check with the Illinois State Police.
+Once admitted into the program, all students are required to undergo a criminal background check with the Illinois State Police.
 Students with a positive background check that contains disqualifying conditions may be prohibited from attending clinical rotations, sitting for certification board examinations and securing future employment.
 Students are responsible for the cost of performing the background check.
+If any prior disclosure is not received and it appears on a background check or is discovered later in the program, your application will be disqualified and/or clinical site revoked immediately.

 All students must provide proof that they carry health insurance and Basic Life Support (BLS) for Healthcare Provider that is current for the duration of the semester while in attendance at the clinical site.
 Students are responsible for any costs to maintain these.